-Note: Analytical driver of type Manual Input Date with a default value
+Note: Analytical driver of type Manual Input Date with a default value and/or max value

-In the case you want to use an analytical driver of type Manual Input Date with a particular date as default value, you have to use a particular syntax for the LOVs query.
+In the case you want to use an analytical driver of type Manual Input Date with a particular date as default value and/or a maximum value, you have to use a particular syntax for the LOVs query.
 See the note Create a LOV for the default value of an analytical driver of type Manual Input Date in the section Creating a List Of Value for more details.